Substeps/substeps-framework/README.md

 -----
 * Exposed a mechanism to allow users of substeps to specifiy custom execution listeners including renaming INotifier to IExecutionListener and renaming the notify_xxx methods to on_xxx.
 * Support for building of the caller hierarchy in the core
+* Addition of api in Configuration to enable config properties to be added in code without needing an enum and properties file.

 1.1.2
 -----